corite/parallel-computing/docs/cost_model_1.md

 where

-- h=1-f= serial part of code
+- $h=1-f=$ serial part of code
-- f = parallel part of code
+- $f =$ parallel part of code
-- v = speedup for parallel part (f)
+- $v =$ speedup for parallel part

 Problems with this definition:

 - implicitly assumes that, when one is interested in speedup, the problem size doe not change
   - this is almost never the case.
-If an algorithm gets faster, it is usually applied to bigger problem sized
+If an algorithm gets faster, it is usually applied to bigger problem size
   - it is more realistic to assume that the overall computation time stays the same
 - in reality, the serial parts of the code are usually, startup, IO, ... tasks
   - do not scale with problem size